elpachongco/elpachongco.github.io/_posts/2023-11-12-blog-redesign-checklist.md

 - [ ]  Static site search (like papermod)
 - [ ] Captions for each image
 - [ ] Front page content curation.
 Don't just list your posts!
 Allow user to discover your best content (according to you or users).
+- [ ] A favicon - Nothing beats an icon for branding.

 ## Optional